-1921 The Music Box Revue of 1921 is the premiere performance at the new Music Box Theatre, which opened on 45th Street today.
-This is the first edition of the Revue, itself the first to exhibit the work of one composer.
-Included in this production's numbers are Irving Berlin's "Say It With Music" -- and Berlin himself is one of the performers.
+1921 The Music Box Revue of 1921 is the first production at the new Music Box Theatre, which opens on 45th Street.
+Included in the production's numbers are Irving Berlin's "Say It With Music"—and Berlin himself is one of the performers.
 Miriam Hopkins also stars as one of the "Eight Little Notes."
 The show runs through the season and well into the next.
 On this date, exactly two years later in 1923, another version opens.
 This one has Grace Moore's rendition of "What'll I Do?" and a version of "Yes, We Have No Bananas."

-1925 Jerome Kern and Oscar Hammerstein II are teamed up together for the first time for a new musical, Sunny, which opens tonight at the New Amsterdam Theatre.
+1925 Jerome Kern and Oscar Hammerstein II team up for the first time for the new musical Sunny, which opens at the New Amsterdam Theatre.
 Marilyn Miller stars as the circus performer who stows away on an ocean liner to follow her lover back to America.
 The remainder of the all-star cast includes Clifton Webb, Jack Donahue, and Cliff Edwards.
 They all help the show run for over 507 performances.
-Kern and Hammerstein would follow up with the megahit Show Boat.
+Kern and Hammerstein's next collaboration is the megahit Show Boat.

-1998 The most controversial and talked-about play of the season, Corpus Christi, the long-awaited new drama by Terrence McNally, start previews tonight.
-The play which depicts a gay Christ-like figure, had been withdrawn by Manhattan Theatre Club in May 1998 after threats of violence, then reinstated after an outcry from the theatre community and a promise of special protection from the New York Police Department.
-There are no incidents, but the show will be poorly received by most critics.
+1998 The most controversial and talked-about play of the season, Corpus Christi, begins previews.
+Terrence McNally's drama, which depicts a gay Christ-like figure, had been withdrawn by Manhattan Theatre Club in May 1998 after threats of violence, then reinstated after an outcry from the theatre community and a promise of special protection from the New York Police Department.
+There are no incidents, but the show is poorly received by most critics.

 2010 The Divine Sister, the Charles Busch comedy that takes a whack at pop-culture nuns—from the singing to the socially-conscious—opens Off-Broadway at the SoHo Playhouse.
-Directed by Carl Andress, the play features Charles Busch, Alison Fraser, Amy Rutberg, Jennifer Van Dyck, Jonathan Walker and Julie Halston.
+Directed by Carl Andress, the play stars Busch, Alison Fraser, Amy Rutberg, Jennifer Van Dyck, Jonathan Walker, and Julie Halston.